 His favorite memory of BYU–Hawaii was his very first day of school.
 He found himself standing in the registration line where he first met his wife.
 A year later, they were married and sealed in the Santiago Chile Temple.
 Today, three of his four children have been able to attend BYU–Hawaii and share the same love and appreciation that they have for the school.

-Her decision to serve a mission allowed her to receive multiple blessings, which helped her work towards her second goal, which was to be financially able to attend Brigham Young University–Hawaii.
+Her decision to serve a mission allowed her to receive multiple blessings, which helped her work towards her second goal: financially able to attend Brigham Young University–Hawaii.

-Her favorite memories at BYU–Hawaii include working as a hostess at the Ali'i Luau at the Polynesian Cultural Center and making so many friends worldwide.
-Her greatest blessing was meeting her husband.
+Her favorite memories at BYU–Hawaii include working as a hostess at the Ali'i Luau at the Polynesian Cultural Center and making many friends worldwide.
+However, her greatest blessing was meeting her husband.

 Having the chance to be educated in a church institution was a great blessing.
 Being a part of the prophetic vision to "Enter to Learn, Go forth to Serve" helped her see how blessed she was to be a part of a program that would help her return home to serve her people.

 One of her fondest memories of being in school was a trip to the United Nations Headquarters in Manhattan, New York.
-It was her first time to attend a forum amongst indigenous peoples and it was such an eye-opening experience for her.
-This trip allowed her to be more aware of the political and social issues that concern indigenous groups around the world.
+It was her first time attending a forum amongst indigenous peoples, and it was such an eye-opening experience for her.
+This trip allowed her to be more aware of the political and social issues that concern indigenous groups worldwide.

 Ma was attracted to BYUH because of its culture, the iwork program, and the fact that he also felt God guided him.
 He loves the class environment, cultural diversity, and the Polynesian Cultural Center as the three things he will remember forever about BYU-Hawaii.

 "This school has been a fantastic training place for me.
 It has helped me gain more knowledge and skills and also taught me to enjoy my life while accomplishing my accountabilities."